SamirXR/OpenAI-Reverse-Proxy/README.md

 # OpenAI-Reverse-Proxy
-A Very Basic OpenAI Reverse Proxy to get your API Service Started + A Discord Bot for Key Management.
+A Very Basic OpenAI Reverse Proxy to get your API Service Started + A Discord Bot for Key/Usage Management.